 No pest risk assessments were conducted for those pests with risk management measures already in place under the existing policy for Californian table grapes to the rest of Australia.
+These risk management measures have been audited during the course of existing trade.
 Any existing measures for those pests will be applied to imports to Western Australia.